Sergei Eisenstein: Early life

 Sergei Eisenstein was born on in Riga, in the Governorate of Livonia, Russian Empire (present-day Latvia), to a middle-class family.
 His family moved frequently in his early years, as Eisenstein continued to do throughout his life.
-His father, the architect Mikhail Osipovich Eisenstein, was born in the Kiev Governorate, to a Jewish merchant father, Osip, and a Swedish mother.
+His father, the architect Mikhail Osipovich Eisenstein, was born in Belaya Tserkov in the Kiev Governorate, into a Jewish family.

-Sergei Eisenstein's father had converted to the Russian Orthodox Church, while his mother, Julia Ivanovna Konetskaya, came from a Russian Orthodox family.
+Sergei Eisenstein's father had converted to the Russian Orthodox Church before the marriage in 1897, while his mother, Julia Ivanovna Konetskaya, came from a Russian Orthodox family.
 She was the daughter of a prosperous merchant.
 Julia left Riga in the year of the 1905 Russian Revolution, taking Sergei with her to Saint Petersburg.
 Her son would return at times to see his father, who joined them around 1910.
 Divorce followed, and Julia left the family to live in France.
 Eisenstein was raised as an Orthodox Christian but later became an atheist.
 Among the films that influenced Eisenstein as a child was The Consequences of Feminism (1906) by the first female filmmaker Alice Guy-Blaché.